MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 path is passed to the native command.
 This means a command like `code temp:/test.txt` now works as expected.

 Also, on Windows, if the path starts with `~`, that is resolved to the full path and passed to the native command.
 In both cases, the path is normalized to the directory separators for the relevant operating system.

 - If the path is not a PSDrive or `~` (on Windows), then path normalization doesn't occur
 - If the path is in single quotes, then it's not resolved and treated as literal

+## PSNotApplyErrorActionToStderr

+When this experimental feature is enabled, error records from native commands are not written to the `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the `stderr` output for native commands.

+Many native commands write to `stderr` as an alternative stream for additional information.
+This behavior can cause confusion when looking through errors; or the additional output information can be lost to the user if `$ErrorActionPreference` is set to a state that mutes the output.

 ## PSNullConditionalOperators